Non-Markovian Quantum Process Tomography: Maximum likelihood process tensor tomography

 Letting this set the context for our discussion of the projection routine, consider a full rank constraint matrix $A\in\mathbb{C}^{m\times n^2}$, variable vector $\upsilon$, and fixed right hand side coefficient vector $b$.
 Let $\mathcal{V}$ be the affine space:

 The projection onto $\mathcal{V}$ is given by

 In general, however, a projection onto $\mathcal{S}_n^+$ and a projection onto $\mathcal{V}$ is not a projection onto $\mathcal{S}_n^+\cap \mathcal{V}$.
 The conic and affine constraints are difficult to simultaneously realise.
 One approach to this is to use Dykstra's alternating projection algorithm, as performed in \cite{QPT-projection} for quantum process tomography.
 This applies a select iterative sequence of~\eqref{affine-proj} and~\eqref{PSD-proj}.
 Although this method is straightforward and has guaranteed convergence, we find it unsuitable for larger-scale problems.
 For large gradient steps the convergence can take unreasonably many steps.
 More importantly, however, each step of the gradient descent requires many thousands of applications of \eqref{affine-proj}.
 Although much of this expression can be pre-computed, the complexity grows strictly with $n$, rather than the number of constraints.
 Moreover, the matrix inverse requirement can reduce much of the advantage of having a sparse $A$.
 In our MLE-PTT, instead of Dykstra's alternating projection algorithm, we integrate a variant of the technique introduced in~\cite{conic-projection} and discussed further in~\cite{conic-handbook}.
 This method regularises the projection into a single unconstrained minimisation, such that only eigendecompositions and matrix-vector multiplications by $A$ are necessary, avoiding the need for~\eqref{affine-proj}.
-Because the projection is the only component of \texttt{pgdb} that we change with respect to \cite{QPT-projection}, we explicitly walk through the steps in the following paragraph.
+Note that to guarantee uniqueness of the projection as well as convergence of projected gradient descent in general, the closest physical process tensor at each step is found in terms of Euclidean distance.
+For further detail on this, see Refs.~\cite{hauswirth2016projected,conic-projection} Because the projection is the only component of \texttt{pgdb} that we change with respect to \cite{QPT-projection}, we explicitly walk through the steps in the following paragraph.
 We also benchmark this direct conic projection routine on normally distributed random matrices with respect to Dykstra's alternating projection algorithm for the case of QST, QPT, and PTT in Figure \ref{fig:projection_comparison}.
 The scaling for each method is similar (dominated by the cost of eigendecompositions), but the absolute savings are of two orders of magnitude.
 In each respective regime of tomography, the increased number of constraints increases the amount of time, on average, for the projection to complete.
 However, we find substantial improvements in both the run-time and in the number of eigendecomposition calls between the direct conic projection in comparison to Dykstra's.
 This is especially necessary for the fitting of process tensors where the difference between the two can be the difference between a run-time of days, or of fractions of a minute.
 We include QST here for completeness, however, note that the fixed projection of eigenvalues onto the canonical simplex with a single diagonalisation is more appropriate \cite{simplex-projection}.

 We now explicitly step through the direct conic projection method.
 For a given $\upsilon_0$, we wish to find the closest (in Euclidean terms) $\upsilon \in \mathcal{S}_n^+ \cap \mathcal{V}$.
 That is, to compute